Mike Hogan (sportscaster): TSN Radio 1050 tenure

 On April 12, 2011, it was announced that Hogan, along with Matt Cauz, would host TSN Radio 1050's weekend show, "TSN 1050 Game Day".
 Additionally, Hogan co-hosted 'Football Sunday' with Chris Schultz, from 11am-1pm, covering the CFL, NFL, NCAA and CIS.
 Hogan also hosted "Argos All Access", a weekly radio show on the Toronto Argonauts broadcast every Monday at 7 PM EST.

 Since joining TSN Radio 1050 in 2011, Hogan also served as the play-by-play voice of the Argonauts for the station's broadcasts of their games.
-On January 2019, Hogan left sports talk radio to join the Toronto Argonauts as their full-time manager of communications while concurrently serving as the play-by-play voice of the team on the station's game day broadcasts.
+In January 2019, Hogan left sports talk radio to join the Toronto Argonauts as their full-time manager of communications while concurrently serving as the play-by-play voice of the team on the station's game day broadcasts.
 Since 2023, Ben Grant has served as the colour commentator alongside Hogan.

 Krown Countdown U/Krown Gridiron Nation on TSN

 Starting in the 2017 season, Hogan joined Krown Countdown U radio on the TSN Radio network as a co-host with Jim Mullin and as a panelist on the TV show joining Gord Randall.
 He moved with the TV show in 2019 as it rebranded to Krown Gridiron Nation on TSN from CHCH TV and CBCSports.ca, commenting on Canadian football players in the NCAA and U SPORTS football.